-1. Preparations of Cheiraoba Festival.
 The festival is considered to be one of the most sacred festivals of Manipur which people celebrate with great zest and spirit.
-The day of the festival begins with cleaning household and indulging in ceremonial rituals.
+The day of the festival begins with cleaning the household and indulging in ceremonial rituals.

-2. Celebrations of Cheiraoba Festival.
 Dance and music form an integral part of this festival.
-You will be awestruck by the phenomenal performances by the local participants.
+You will be awestruck by the phenomenal performances of the local participants.
 Apart from the dance and music performances, the locals also climb the hilltop, signifying the rise of human beings for a better future.
 During the evenings, the relatives also visit each other with gifts on this occasion.